isomerpages/mol-services/_servicebundle_jobs/02a-when-you-first-start-work.md

 Use the [CPF Contribution Calculator](https://www.cpf.gov.sg/eSvc/Web/Miscellaneous/ContributionCalculator/Index?isFirstAndSecondYear=0&isMember=1) to calculate your monthly CPF contribution.

-#### Understanding on your rights at work

-Find out more about your employment rights [here](http://www.mom.gov.sg/employment-practices/employment-rights-conditions/workright/Pages/default.aspx)

 #### Dependants' Protection Scheme (DPS)

 It is always good to be prepared for the unexpected, especially when you have just started working.